- All Years - Student Medication and Medical Conditions

 All Year 9 students will have a calculator test in their Maths lesson on Monday 4th February.
 Students must have their own calculator; these are available to purchase on Parentpay if needed.
 Revision lists will be provided by teachers, along with suggestions of resources that students could use to help them prepare for this test.

-A reminder that contributions be completed on Parentpay, please, for the Year 9 pupils History visit in February, to the Staffordshire Regimental Museum.
+A reminder that contributions be completed on Parentpay by 1st February, please, for the Year 9 pupils History visit in February, to the Staffordshire Regimental Museum.
 Thank you.